inem/make-handbook/modern-make-handbook-en.md

 If your editor detects the file format correctly, you don't have to do anything.
 If not, then just configure it accordingly.

-Now Bob is now warned, he knows how to avoid common problems, so we can move on.
+Now Bob is warned, he knows how to avoid common problems, so we can move on.

 <div style="page-break-after: always;"></div>
 ## 3. Running multiple commands at once